1t1e1/react-blog/README.md

 ## What do I try to do?

-Create simple react project that use these.
+Create simple react blog website to learn these.

 - [ ] React-router

--
+- [ ] Request fetch axios

+- [ ] Make a proper form for new blog post.